Favourited 410 times

-First of all you will definitely learn how to grow and care for plants in an ecological, natural way using knowledge from all centuries and different methodologies, mostly permaculture and be confronted with health aspects and preservation of veggies.
+One thing that all of your many volunteers who have stayed with us have in common: they all said that they learned so much here!
+First of all you will definitely learn how to grow and care for plants in an ecological, natural way using knowledge from all centuries and different methodologies, mostly permaculture/syntropic and be confronted with health aspects and preservation of veggies.
 Also, you can enjoy a tractor ride or two, learn the skills of ancient (who knows from which century) machines and tools that have been collecting dust here, creative solutions to practical problems and will experience using all your muscles everyday.

-On top you can learn some guitar skills from Lilly, work on your harmony singing, cook with regional self-produced veggies, dig into artsy topics with Cori and Juan, who will also maybe show you an Aikido move or two.
+On top you can learn some guitar skills from Lilly, work on your harmony singing, cook with regional self-produced veggies, dig into artsy topics with Cori.

 Of course we are our own language exchange melting pot, since we also have some international friends staying over from time to time.
 If you want to dig into German language and culture, there are many opportunities awaiting you.

-Most importantly, we want you to experience living in accordance with nature and open-minded people who honor honest communication.
+Most importantly, we want you to experience living in accordance with nature and open-minded people who honor honest, non-violent and deep communication.

-This year, we are planning on focusing on the expansion of our veggie supply for the whole year and keep on building constructions for our farm, which includes sowing, planting, weeding, mulching and generally taking care of our precious plants, harvesting and preparing them for our "veggie friends", as well as soil cultivation and wood work.
+This year, we are focusing on planting and getting our syntropic food forest going and on the other hand keep producing amazingly delicious veggies for us and our veggie friends.
+This will include sowing, planting, weeding, mulching and generally taking care of our precious plants, harvesting and preparing them for our "veggie friends", as well as soil cultivation and wood work.
 We have many different little tasks, where you could also apply your special skill.

 Dates for volunteers:

-We will welcome volunteers from the beginning of April on.
+We will most likely welcome volunteers from the beginning of March on.